yursha/howtos/cs-algorithms.md

 - binary heap (priority queue)
 - hash table
 - graph
+  + directed / not
+  + acyclic / not
 - BST

 # Tree

-A tree is a directed acyclic graph representing a hierarchy (nestedness).
+A tree is a DAG representing a hierarchy (nestedness).

 - file systems
 - XML/HTML